Mixer/ Writer/ Musician

 By this point, Howes had already begun mixing tracks for producer Rick Nowels and they were enlisted to work on Dido’s debut album “No Angel.”
 Selling a million albums in just five days, the album went on to sell over 15 million copies worldwide and still holds the record for the fast selling album by any female artist.
 Howes mixed the album’s key singles such as “Here With Me,” and returned to work with Dido again for her follow-up album “Life For Rent,” most notably with the international hit single “White Flag.”

 Howes’ work with Dido inspired Spice Girls producer Richard ‘Biff’ Stannard to invite him to work with him in Ireland.
-That partnership remains in place today, with Howes established as a vital part of the Biffco production team.
 Howes’ credits during this period include work for Kylie Minogue, Boyzone, Five, Sophie Ellis Bextor, Natalie Imbruglia, Busted, Blue, Will Young and Annie Lennox.

-2010 proved to be a spectacularly busy year for Howes, as he switched between delivering pop hits (The Saturdays, Eliza Doolittle, Lemar, James Morrison and Alphabeat) and material for critically acclaimed artists such as The Bees, The Charlatans, Badly Drawn Boy, Devlin and Plan B. Howes also co-wrote, co-produced and mixed Ellie Goulding’s “Lights” which would later become her Stateside breakthrough when it was released in 2012.
+As Ash’s career continued to develop and grow, Howes switched between delivering pop hits (The Saturdays, Eliza Doolittle, Lemar, James Morrison and Alphabeat) and material for critically acclaimed artists such as The Bees, The Charlatans, Badly Drawn Boy, Devlin and Plan B. Howes also co-wrote, co-produced and mixed Ellie Goulding’s “Lights” which would later become her Stateside breakthrough when it was released in 2012.

-Later in the year, Howes and Stannard commenced work as musical directors for The X Factor – a role that they continued for four years.
+A big step in Howes career would find him working with Stannard as musical directors for The X Factor – a role that they continued for four years.
 One of the artists that they worked closely with was the eventual winner Matt Cardle.
 Howes mixed Cardle’s “When We Collide” and also played a part in the creation of his debut album “Letters,” with numerous mixing, producing and writing credits.
 Since leaving his role on The X Factor, Howes still regularly mixes the winner’s lead single which often results in a Christmas #1 hit and one of the biggest airplay tracks of the year – see Ben Haenow and Matt Cardle as particularly strong examples.

 Howes and Stannard had also developed a strong relationship with One Direction, which led to Howes mixing many of the tracks on their debut album “Up All Night.”
 Its whirlwind success surprised everyone: after becoming the fastest selling debut in the UK in 2011, it then became the first debut album from a UK artist to go straight to the top of the Billboard album chart.
 Howes’ connection with the group has seen him mix multiple tracks on all five of their albums to date: a body of work that has seen them land chart-topping, multi-platinum albums all over the globe.